RobotCasserole1736/OffseasonTraining/Chapter_1/instructorNotes.md

 # Instructor Notes

+## Goals:

+1) Teach the toolbox of software development tools in FRC
+2) Teach how those tools relate to on-robot concepts
+3) Teach how to apply the tools to problem-solving

+And, do it all at the same time, in 3 months, in only 6 hours a week.

+Yup, it's hard.

 ## Overall Methodology

 The following is just a written-down set of thoughts relating to how these lessons can or should be taught.